giampaolo/psleak/README.md

 - `VirtualAlloc()` without `VirtualFree()` (Windows)
 - `HeapCreate()` without `HeapDestroy()` (Windows)

-Because memory usage is noisy and influenced by the OS, allocator, and garbage collector, the function is called repeatedly with an increasing number of invocations.
+Because memory usage is noisy and influenced by the OS, allocator and garbage collector, the function is called repeatedly with an increasing number of invocations.
 If memory usage continues to grow across runs, it is marked as a leak and a `MemoryLeakError` exception is raised.